Google: 4.5 · 33 reviews

 Planning Your Visit

 Bucatini Market & Cucina is located within JOIA Aruba by Iberostar at J.E.
 Irausquin Blvd 230, Noord, Aruba.
 As a hotel restaurant, it is accessible to non-hotel guests, though booking in advance is advisable during Aruba's high season, which runs broadly from mid-December through April when occupancy along the hotel corridor peaks.
-Specific hours, current pricing, and reservation options are leading confirmed directly through the JOIA Aruba property.
+Specific hours, current pricing, and reservation options are best confirmed directly through the JOIA Aruba property.
 For visitors covering the broader hotel strip, the location on the J.E.
 Irausquin corridor makes it a practical addition to an evening that might begin with drinks at one of the boulevard's waterfront terraces.

 For travellers comparing the Italian-influenced end of Oranjestad West's dining range with counterparts at a higher formality tier, the European reference points are worth holding in mind.
 A meal at an address like Le Bernardin in New York City or Lazy Bear in San Francisco operates at a different scale of ambition and execution.
 Bucatini is not in that category, nor does the market cucina format suggest it intends to be.
 The more useful comparison is with European casual-to-mid regional trattorias, a format that Emeril's in New Orleans has demonstrated can translate to non-European cities with discipline and supply commitment.
 The same principle applies here.